skeeto/skeeto.github.com/_posts/2017-03-01-OpenMP-and-pwrite-.markdown

 low-level threading semantics with, say, Pthreads.
 With care, there's often no need for explicit thread synchronization.
-It's also fairly well supported by many vendors, even Microsoft (up to OpenMP 2.0), so a multithreaded OpenMP program is quite portable without `#ifdef`.
+It's also fairly well supported by many vendors, even Microsoft (up to OpenMP 2.0), so a multi-threaded OpenMP program is quite portable without `#ifdef`.

 There's real value this pragma API: **The above example would still compile and run correctly even when OpenMP isn't available.** The